Analysing Neighbourhoods using AddressBase Core

-This is a brand-new dataset from Ordnance Survey and is based on customer feedback to have a versatile & lightweight addressing dataset.
+This dataset from Ordnance Survey is based on customer feedback to have a versatile & lightweight addressing dataset.
 The dataset is derived from the OS AddressBase product suite of addressing information from local authorities across Great Britain.

 The dataset holds around 33 million live addresses with additional information on the address usage supplied.
 What sets it apart from the other products in the suite is that it is released weekly with adaptations to suit customers who desire a plug and play dataset including integrated header columns and required post-processing already completed on behalf of the user.

 To give context to these benefits, let us take an example of a statistician in need of a quick analysis of a newly developing neighbourhood within their local area.
 They have several questions and roadblocks to consider including: